foodfight/foodfight.github.com/source/_posts/2017-09-28-learn-chef-rally.markdown

 ---
 Learn Chef Rally is the best place to get started on your journey towards mastering Chef, Continuous Automation, and DevOps.
 Tracks give you a guided curriculum, Modules allow you to complete lessons à la carte to create you own learning path.
 Badges help you track your progress throughout the journey.

+This show will be recorded on Friday, September 29 and the video and audio will be released shortly thereafter.

 * [Panel](http://foodfightshow.org/2017/09/learn-chef-rally.html#panel)
 * [Outline](http://foodfightshow.org/2017/09/learn-chef-rally.html#outline)
 * [Picks](http://foodfightshow.org/2017/09/learn-chef-rally.html#picks)